Saurav-Pant/Blood-Donation-Project/README.md

      ```bash
      git clone https://github.com/your-username/Blood-Donation-Project.git
      ```
-   - This will create a local copy of the repository on your machin.
+   - This will create a local copy of the repository on your machine.

 3. **Install Dependencies**
    - Navigate to the project's root directory: